 Required: plan an intervention for a contemporary development issue which is food insecurity in Yemen.
-The narrative of my essay should be constructed around the following key elements:
+The narrative should be constructed around the following key elements:

 A Problem Tree to present a background to the issue within a specific geographical/historical context.

 A theoretically-engaged critical analysis of the issue, that also provides a rationale behind my proposed intervention.

 A Log Frame to present your proposed intervention.